 “Goodnight, Campsite” is an award-winning children’s book on camping, featuring more than tents.
 Our book highlights RVs – Travel Trailers, Fifth-Wheels, Pop-Ups, Class A, Class C, and other camper options.

-The perfect gift for RVers, especially those looking for kids camping books or camping books for toddlers.
+We think this is a perfect gift for RVers, especially those looking for kids camping books or camping books for toddlers.

 “Goodnight, Campsite” is set in a beautiful nature park, and the story follows visitors as they explore the park during the day (hiking, biking, fishing, etc.).
 Then the story returns with the adventurers to their campsite at night.
 There is an emphasis on RVs, which sets this title apart from other camping books on the market, which only feature tents.